 Applicants who are denied at the hearing level can file an appeal requesting for their case to be heard before an appeals council.
 The applicant will be given an opportunity to present their case before the Appeals Council which will then determine whether or not the ALJ’s decision was properly made.
 The Appeals Council takes on average 220 days to be issued a subsequent determination.

 If the Appeals Council denies an applicant’s disability claim, then the applicant has the option of filing an appeal in federal court.
 Most cases heard at this level are either denied or simply sent back to the hearing level.
 It can take well over a year for applicants to receive a federal court decision; as appellate cases the parties files briefs and my have oral argument before the District Court judge issues an written Opinion.
 This is why it is recommended that applicants do everything possible to receive a successful determination prior to this stage of the application process.
 Applicants who choose to retain an experienced Chicago Social Security disability attorney during the beginning of the application process have a much higher rate of success and are usually successful much earlier in the process than applicants who choose to represent themselves.
 Most attorneys do not handle appellate cases and non-attorenys are not licensed to, therefore having an experinced disablity attorney who also handles case at the court level of appel enahnces continutiyt and the greater the chance of retaining experineced appeallate counsel in the event that the ALJ does t issue a fully favorable decision.

-If you are considering filing for Social Security disability benefits or if your claim has previously been denied, contact a Chicago Social Security disability attorney at Daley Disability Law at 1-312-561-3030.
+If you are considering filing for Social Security disability benefits or if your claim has previously been denied, contact a Chicago Social Security disability attorney today.